From the Greek Anthology

 Concert programme 4 June 1988, Club Voltaire, Catania

 Yesterday I came across an old cassette tape of a concert I gave at the Club Voltaire in Catania, Sicily on the 4th of June 1988.
-What a shock to hear this after more than thirty years!
+What a shock to hear this after almost 40 years!

 The first half comprised a selection of preludes by Scriabin, while the second half comprised a piano suite I composed myself “From the Greek Anthology”.